Edited By : Amy Edel

 Is Roundup Safe For Pets?

 Dogs spend time outdoors in close contact with grass and plants and may be at risk of exposure to recently applied Roundup.
 Cats that go outdoors can have similar high exposure levels.
-When pets lick their fur they can ingest glyphosate.
+When pets lick their fur, they can ingest glyphosate.

-Dr. Lauren Trepanier of the University of Wisconsin-Madison School of Veterinary Medicine found that weed killer chemicals were present in most of the dogs she tested for pesticide exposure, and many had very high levels.
+Dr. Lauren Trepanier of the University of Wisconsin-Madison School of Veterinary Medicine found that weed killer chemicals were present in most of the dogs she tested for pesticide and herbicide exposure, and many had very high levels.
 Pets are smaller than humans, meaning they’re more vulnerable to “ground-level toxins,” said U.S. Humane Society veterinarian Dr. Barbara Hodges.

 Is Roundup Safe For Lawns?

 Roundup’s main ingredient is a nonselective herbicide that damages or kills any plant it touches, including ornamental species.
 Effective at killing weeds, glyphosate can also kill the grass around weeds and may damage lawns.
+When sprayed, it can also drift to other areas, damaging plants or grass.

 Safer alternatives to Roundup include iron- and vinegar-based herbicide sprays, soap salts, manual mulching and integrated weed management techniques.
 Roundup alternatives work best in combination because different methods affect various growing stages of weeds.
 Integrated weed management techniques combine different methods and are most effective over multiple years and growing cycles.